bibhuraushan/aftpy/README.md

 - `convert_all(convert_to="fits", outpath=".", verbose=True)` Convert all loaded AFT map files to the specified format.
   - `convert_to` (str, optional): The output format to convert the AFT map files to.
 Defaults to "fits".
-  - `outpath` (str, optional): The directory path to save the converted files.
+  - `outpath` (str, optional): The directory to save the converted files.
 Defaults to current directory.
   - `verbose` (bool, optional): Whether to print conversion progress.
 Defaults to True.

 #### Example Usage